aadityanj/ec-note-restapi/README.md

 # Description

-Ec-Note-RestApi is a Rest Api Backend Server for [Ec-Note](https://github.com/aadityanj/ec-note) web application designed for notes taking, maintaining the revisions, restoring the revisions.
+Ec-Note-RestApi is a Rest Api Backend Server for [Ec-Note](https://github.com/aadityanj/ec-note) web application designed for taking notes, maintaining the revisions, restoring the revisions.
 It allows users to create, edit, delete, restore notes.
 Each note is a plain text file.

 # Installation & Server Setup in Linux
 - Install Latest LTS version of [Node JS](https://nodejs.org/en/) globally.
 - Install [PostgreSQL](https://www.postgresql.org/download/) database in your server
- - create one database in your postgreSQL server and name it as `ec_note`
+ - create a database named `ec_note` in your postgreSQL server.
 - Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - To download the project, follow the below instructions
   - execute this below commands one by one in your teminal